pengfeinie/object-detection/README.md

-# object-detection
+# Object Detection
 Object detection is a computer vision technique for locating instances of objects in images or videos.
 Object detection algorithms typically leverage [machine learning](https://www.mathworks.com/discovery/machine-learning.html) or [deep learning](https://www.mathworks.com/discovery/deep-learning.html) to produce meaningful results.
 When humans look at images or video, we can recognize and locate objects of interest within a matter of moments.
 The goal of object detection is to replicate this intelligence using a computer.

 ## Why Object Detection Matters

 Object detection is a key technology behind advanced driver assistance systems (ADAS) that enable cars to detect driving lanes or perform pedestrian detection to improve road safety.
-Object detection is also useful in applications such as video surveillance or image retrieval systems.
 Using object detection to identify and locate vehicles.

 ![Using object detection to identify and locate vehicles](https://www.mathworks.com/discovery/object-detection/_jcr_content/mainParsys3/discoverysubsection/mainParsys3/image.adapt.full.medium.jpg/1630396980057.jpg)